A rectangular additive convolution for polynomials: Introduction

 The proof of Theorem~\ref{thm:main} will be presented in Section~\ref{sec:proof}, however it will require a number of lemmas and simplifications that will need to be proved along the way.
 Section~\ref{sec:inductions} contains two ``induction'' lemmas that will allow us to reduce the proof of Theorem~\ref{thm:main} to a subset of polynomials we call basic polynomials (see Section~\ref{sec:convolution} for definitions).
 One of the main ingredients in the inductions is a ``pinching'' technique similar to the one used in \cite{convolutions4} which is introduced in Section~\ref{sec:pinch}.

 Given these induction lemmas, the primary difficulty remaining will be in proving various ``base cases'' of Theorem~\ref{thm:main}.
 These will be addressed in Section~\ref{sec:proof} modulo one major assumption: a bound on the Cauchy transform of a certain class of orthogonal polynomials (the {\em Gegenbauer polynomials}).
 The missing bound will then be proved in Section~\ref{sec:geg}, along with a number of other nonasymptotic inequalities concerning Gegenbauer polynomials that may be of independent interest.
 Section~\ref{sec:geg} has been (to a large extent) quarantined from the rest of the paper in an attempt to allow readers with a primary interest in orthogonal polynomials to find it accessible without needing to read other parts of the paper.
-Finally, we end with some open directions of research in Section~\ref{sec:conclusion}.